 Let’s crack the surface on this question

 It’s natural to worry about cracks in freshly poured concrete.
-The truth is, some cracks are inevitable due to the structure of the surface.
-Let’s dive in to the reason your fresh concrete may crack.
+The truth is that some cracks are inevitable due to the structure of the surface.
+Let’s dive into the reason your fresh concrete may crack.

 Don't be surprised if cracks that seemed visible at first are nearly impossible to see after a month of settling.
 You should be able to decide if you can live with the cracks by then.
 Any crack that's one-eighth of an inch or smaller is considered standard.